Emperor: Vietnam

 Ngô Quyền, the first ruler of Đại Việt as an independent state, used the title Vương (王, King).
 However, after the death of Ngô Quyền, the country immersed in a civil war known as Anarchy of the 12 Warlords that lasted for over 20 years.
 In the end, Đinh Bộ Lĩnh unified the country after defeating all the warlords and became the first ruler of Đại Việt to use the title Hoàng Đế (皇帝, Emperor) in 968.
 Succeeding rulers in Vietnam then continued to use this Emperor title until 1806 when this title was stopped being used for a century.

 Đinh Bộ Lĩnh was not the first to claim the title of Hoàng Đế (皇帝, Emperor).
 Before him, Lý Bí and Mai Thúc Loan also claimed this title.
 However, their rules were short-lived.

 The Vietnamese emperors also gave this title to their ancestors who were lords or influential figures in the previous dynasty, as did the Chinese emperors.
 This practice was one of the many indications that Vietnam considered itself an equal to China which remained intact up to the twentieth century.

-In 1802 the newly established Nguyễn dynasty requested canonization from the Chinese Jiaqing Emperor and received the title Quốc Vương (國王, King of a State) and the name of the country as Việt Nam (越南) instead Đại Việt (大越).
+In 1802 the newly established Nguyễn dynasty requested canonisation from the Chinese Jiaqing Emperor and received the title Quốc Vương (國王, King of a State) and the name of the country as Việt Nam (越南) instead Đại Việt (大越).
 To avoid unnecessary armed conflicts, the Vietnamese rulers accepted this in diplomatic relation and used the title Emperor only domestically.
 However, Vietnamese rulers never accepted the vassalage relationship with China and always refused to come to Chinese courts to pay homage to Chinese rulers (a sign of vassalage acceptance).
 China waged a number of wars against Vietnam throughout history, and after each failure, settled for the tributary relationship.
 The Yuan dynasty under Kublai Khan waged three wars against Vietnam to force it into a vassalage relationship but after successive failures, Kublai Khan's successor, Temür Khan, finally settled for a tributary relationship with Vietnam.
 Vietnam sent tributary missions to China once in three years (with some periods of disruptions) until the 19th century, Sino-French War France replaced China in control of northern Vietnam.

 The emperors of the last dynasty of Vietnam continued to hold this title until the French conquered Vietnam.
 The emperor, however, was then a puppet figure only and could easily be disposed of by the French for more pro-France figure.
 Japan took Vietnam from France and the Axis-occupied Vietnam was declared an empire by the Japanese in March 1945.
 The line of emperors came to an end with Bảo Đại, who was deposed after the war, although he later served as head of state of South Vietnam from 1949 to 1955.